hm-lang/core/proposals/README.md

 # errors and asserts

+TODO: should we switch to Rust-style errors (`result~(ok, err)`) which would be easier to use in C? it does make error handling explicit which is nice.

 hm-lang tries to make errors easy, automatically creating subclasses of error for each module, e.g., `map.hm` has a `map error` type which can be caught using `catch error` or `catch map error`.
 Use `throw errorType("message $(HelpfulVariableToDebug)")` to throw a specific error, or